-- Must be unemployed; - Not qualify for, or ceased qualifying for UI compensation or Trade Readjustment Allowance under Trade Adjustment Assistance; and - Be enrolled in an eligible WIOA training service by: - The end of the thirteenth (13th) week after the most recent layoff that resulted in unemployment; or - After the thirteenth (13th) week, but by the end of the eighth (8th) week after being informed the short-term layoff will exceed six (6) month. - The Region will verify that the participant is currently attending classes by using the Time and Attendance reporting form.
+- Must be unemployed; - Not qualify for, or ceased qualifying for UI compensation or Trade Readjustment Allowance under Trade Adjustment Assistance; and - Be enrolled in an eligible WIOA training service: - By the end of the thirteenth (13th) week after the most recent layoff that resulted in a determination of the worker's eligibility as a Dislocated Worker; or - After the thirteenth (13th) week, or if later, by the end of the 8th week after being informed that a short-term layoff will exceed six months; or - Did not qualify for UI compensation or Trade Readjustment Allowance but is enrolled in a program for training services authorized by WIOA Sec.
+134(c)(3).